tjolsen/ExpressionTemplates.jl/README.md

 As far as users are concerned, this package provides one thing: the @et macro.
 This macro can be put at the beginning of a line or expression to trigger the usage of expression templates.
+The macro then parses the expression it is given, wraps arrays in appropriate types (no copying done), lets julia's multiple dispatch system build a complex type based on the operations called for in the expression, and finally constructs an array object index-by-index from this complex type.
+The result is that the two expressions below are exactly equal, but the one using @et will have avoided any unnecessary array allocations.

 ```julia